Lucy Fitch Perkins: Biography

 Perkins sold more than 2 million copies of her books and was Houghton Mifflin's most profitable author.
 Her final book, The Dutch Twins and Little Brother, was published posthumously in 1938.
 She died in Pasadena, California, of a heart attack from coronary thrombosis on March 18, 1937; she had recently moved there with her husband in an effort to restore her health.
 Perkins had two children: Eleanor Ellis, a writer, and Lawrence Bradford, an architect.

-Perkins' book The Dutch Twins is known to have inspired popular children's author Beverly Cleary to start reading.
+Perkins' book The Dutch Twins inspired children's author Beverly Cleary to start reading.

 Perkins also provided illustrations for Edith Ogden Harrison's series of fairy tales, published in the early years of the 20th century.

 A public school in the Big Oaks neighborhood of Chicago was named after Perkins.
 The school was built for K-6 students.
 When it opened, there was an oil painting of Perkins displayed in the hallway near the main entrance.
 The school and property were later sold and the block was developed with single family homes.